-Cataract surgery is the most frequently performed ophthalmic procedure worldwide, with an estimated 28 million surgeries conducted annually to restore vision in affected individuals1.
+Cataract surgery is the most frequently performed ophthalmic procedure worldwide, with an estimated 28 million surgeries conducted annually to restore vision in affected individuals.
 The success of modern cataract surgery relies not only on advanced surgical techniques but also on effective anesthesia that ensures patient comfort and optimal operating conditions.
-While topical anesthesia has gained simplicity, regional popularity for its anesthesia techniques-particularly (PBA) Peribulbar and Subtenon's anesthesia (STA)-remain indispensable2 for achieving adequate akinesia and analgesia, especially in complex cases or anxious patients.
+While topical anesthesia has gained simplicity, regional popularity for its anesthesia techniques-particularly (PBA) Peribulbar and Subtenon's anesthesia (STA)-remain indispensable for achieving adequate akinesia and analgesia, especially in complex cases or anxious patients.
 Peribulbar anesthesia, introduced in the late 1980s as a safer alternative to retrobulbar blocks, involves injecting local anesthetic into the extraconal space.
-Despite its efficacy, PBA carries risks such as globe perforation (0.1%) incidence), retrobulbar hemorrhage (1-3%), and prolonged ptosis3.
+Despite its efficacy, PBA carries risks such as globe perforation (0.1%) incidence), retrobulbar hemorrhage (1-3%), and prolonged ptosis.
 These complications, though rare, can be vision-threatening and underscore the need for safer alternatives.
-Subtenon's anesthesia, administered via a blunt cannula into the Tenon's capsule space, has emerged as a needleless or minimally invasive option4 with a favorable safety profile.
-STA minimizes risks of globe injury and hemorrhage while providing comparable analgesia, though its ability to achieve complete akinesia remains debated5.
+Subtenon's anesthesia, administered via a blunt cannula into the Tenon's capsule space, has emerged as a needleless or minimally invasive option with a favorable safety profile.
+STA minimizes risks of globe injury and hemorrhage while providing comparable analgesia, though its ability to achieve complete akinesia remains debated.

-The choice between STA and PBA often hinges on surgeon preference, patient factors, and institutional protocols6.
-Proponents of PBA argue its superior akinesia is critical for prolonged surgeries or trainees, whereas advocates of STA highlight its reduced pain during injection, faster onset, and lower complication rates7.
-Recent meta-analyses suggest STA may be underutilized despite its Dr Vandana Parasar et al / To compare the safety and effectiveness of Subtenon's anesthesia (STA) versus Peribulbar anesthesia (PBA) in cataract surgery: randomized controlled trial advantages, partly due to a lack of standardized techniques and training8.
+The choice between STA and PBA often hinges on surgeon preference, patient factors, and institutional protocols.
+Proponents of PBA argue its superior akinesia is critical for prolonged surgeries or trainees, whereas advocates of STA highlight its reduced pain during injection, faster onset, and lower complication rates.
+Recent meta-analyses suggest STA may be underutilized despite its advantages, partly due to a lack of standardized techniques and training.